Professor: Philipp Khaitovich

 Ekaterina graduated from the Department of Bioengineering and Bioinformatics, Moscow State University, in 2009.
 She completed her postgraduate project at the Institute for Information Transmission Problems, Russian Academy of Sciences, and defended her thesis titled “Distant interactions in eukaryotic genomes and regulation of alternative splicing” in 2015.

 During her postgraduate studies, Ekaterina worked as a bioinformatician at the Justus Liebig University (Giessen), the Helmholtz Zentrum München (Munich), the Partner Institute for Computational Biology (Shanghai), and the Leiden University Medical Center (Netherlands).
-Ekaterina won several competitions and research grants, and published seventeen papers.
+Ekaterina won several competitions and research grants, and published 23 papers.

 Identification of biological features associated with human development and lifespan using high-throughput data analysis.